 - Require posts: Student must post discussions or replies.

 - Require discussions: Student must create a certain number of discussions before the forum is considered complete.

 - Require replies: Student must post a certain number of replies before the forum is considered complete.

 8. Set up badges

 Badges are awarded based on criteria you set and interactions within your course.
 They are displayed on a user's profile.
-Badges can push to a user's Open Badges backpack because they are compatible with Mozilla Open Badges.
+Badges can push to a user's Badgr Backpack because they are compatible with Badgr Backpack.